| Feature | Aider | Codeium |

 Reach buyers comparing Aider and Codeium.
 High-intent traffic, direct conversions.

-Codeium is a free AI code completion and chat tool that supports 70+ programming languages and integrates with 40+ editors including VS Code, JetBrains, Vim, and Emacs.
-Its autocomplete is fast and co
+Codeium is a free AI code completion and chat tool that works across 70+ programming languages and all major IDEs — VS Code, JetBrains, Vim,… Read the full Codeium review →

 • Fully open-source and self-hostable — especially for terminal-native workflow workflows where Aider consistently outperforms manual approaches